lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 !!! note "Module"

-    A module is a user interface that provides utilities for the dynamic modification of a user's environment (e.g., *PATH*, *LD_LIBRARY_PATH* etc.) to access the compilers, loader, libraries, and utilities.
+    A module is a user interface that provides utilities for the dynamic modification of a user's environment (e.g., `PATH`, `LD_LIBRARY_PATH` etc.) to access the compilers, loader, libraries, and utilities.
 With the help of modules, users can smoothly switch between different versions of installed software packages and libraries.

-For all applications, tools, libraries etc. the correct environment can be easily set by e.g.
+For all applications, tools, libraries etc. the correct environment can be easily set loading and/or unloading modules.

-`module load Mathematica`.
-If several versions are installed they can be chosen like `module load MATLAB/2019b`.
-A list of all modules shows `module avail`.
-Other important commands are:
+## Module Commands

 | Command                       | Description                                                      |
 |:------------------------------|:-----------------------------------------------------------------|